 HIPAA has created additional patient confidentiality considerations.
-Under the privacy regulations, covered entities may usually release protected health information without authorization only to facilitate treatment, payment or health care operations.
+Under the privacy regulations, covered entities may usually release protected health information without authorization only to facilitate treatment, payment, or health care operations.

 Nurses should become familiar with laws involving the duty to maintain confidentiality.
-Any breach in confidentiality - even one that seems minor - can result in mistrust and, possibly, a lawsuit and/or disciplinary action.
+Any breach in confidentiality - even one that seems minor - can result in mistrust and, possibly a lawsuit and/or disciplinary action.
+Breaches of confidentiality may occur inadvertently, such as conversations with nursing classmates during lunch in a hospital cafeteria or dinner with coworkers in a local restaurant.